Interview! This word creates a mixture of emotions - fear, stress, anxiety, confidence, and nervousness.

 "I stretch my preference for doing things flawlessly.
 Being a perfectionist, I often dedicate attention to the smallest of details, which sometimes annoys my peers."

 An answer like this displays how you make things perfect but in a subtle manner.
-Think about things you would like to emphasize and slip it into the conversation.
+Think about things you would like to emphasise and slip them into the conversation.

 This interview question for customer service, business support, or anyone in the client-facing role majorly determines whether you will make it or not.
 Over the years, we have seen how the corporate world has strengthened, and with changing times, it is important to catch up with the trends.